vadash/gwent-daily-demo/README.md

 *Gwent-daily* is a bot for gwent the witcher CCG card game.
 Bot is based on robust image detection / OCR.
 It helps complete daily quests and smooth new player experience.
 Bot farms almost 4 packs and some scraps over night.

 # Features <a name="features"></a>
-* Can bot casual / ranked.
-Bot can get rank 18 with some luck and best deck (as of 08/21/2017).
+* Can bot casual / ranked (got me to R18 at the end of first OBT season)
 * No injecting.
 Its safer to use and harder to detect
-* Bot plays minions with position in mind.
-For example gold cards to the right, regular ones to the left
 * Emotes support
 * Farms 370 ore and 145 scraps over 6 hours
-* Up to 25-50% win rate.
-It depends on your casual MMR, account level and deck used
+* Up to 30-50% win rate.
+It depends on your casual MMR, account level and deck used.
+Bot may need few days to tank your casual MMR
 * Pass on round win without wasting extra cards
 * Human like mouse movement
 * Will GG after match
 * Close defeat / victory / dc / forfeit screens
-* Restart gwent every few hours (memory leaks)
+* Can restart gwent every few hours (avoid memory leaks)
 * Random sleep timers and coordinates for clicking
-* Smart mulligan
+* Smart mulligan (with blacklisting)
 * Random bot exe/window name

 # Download <a name="download"></a>